AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/manage-deleted-items/restore-deleted-items.md

 user-type: administrator
 product-area: system-administration
 navigation-topic: manage-deleted-items
-title: Restore deleted items
+title: Restore Deleted Items
 description: If you are a Workfront administrator, you can restore projects, tasks, issues, documents, and templates in Adobe Workfront if they have been deleted in the past 30 days.
 After 30 days, these items are permanently deleted and cannot be restored.
-When you restore an object, all of its child objects and fields are also restored.
-For example, if you restore a project, all tasks, issues, documents, hours, notes, assignments, and custom data in the project are also restored.items
 feature: System Setup and Administration
 author: Lisa
 role: Admin